simonsparkwolf-del/ETF-QUANT-LAB/README.md

 - **weights**: keeps the weights of a certain model and the parameters of a certain data processing step if its traing is time-consuming.

 ## Reminders
-- **All pilot tests including the documents should be placed in /research/XXX folder**
+- **All pilot tests including the documents should be placed in /research/XXX folder.**
-- **Don't create any folder or any file outside /research folder unless Simon approves**
+- **Don't create any folder or any file outside /research folder unless Simon approves.**

 ## Milestones
 1. April 21st - The first draft of baseline model.